whiterensss/Dynamic_Interpolation_Filter_by_jinhyun/README.md

 # Dynamic_Interpolation_Filter_by_jinhyun

+This page was made for explain how proposed Dynamic Interpolation filter works well.

-A programmable Interpolation filter with lowest hardware cost
+this filter proposed in thesis, 'A programmable Interpolation filter with lowest hardware cost' which is for jinhyun's master degree graduate thesis in Sogang University.

 Simulation with Matlab code